Languages

 After completing this course, learners will be able to do the following:

-• List the major factors contributing to AMR
+• Identify the major factors contributing to AMR

-• Describe the roles of various stakeholders in containing AMR, including health providers, patients, governments, and the international community
+• Specify the roles of various stakeholders in containing AMR, including health providers, patients, governments, and the international community

 Credits